 The Grinch had had enough of their Christmas celebrations, especially with the singing and cacophonous noise and revelry and decided to do something about it.
 Along with his unwilling accomplice Max, the Grinch hatches a diabolical plan to steal Christmas from the Who’s and disrupt their noise and celebrations.
 Grinch steals all the material goods, but after realizing that the Whos will celebrate even without the goodies, he experiences redemption, returns the Christmas loot, and everyone is happy ever after.

 The story is familiar and not really that important as it is the often repeated theme of A Christmas Carol.
 What is so great about this classic is that it validates the importance of technical pacing and a really outstanding script and delivery.
 Christmas “feel good” movies and specials are a dime a dozen, but what really sets the Grinch apart is the dazzling use of song lyrics and script to totally immerse the audience, and boy howdy does this short clip do exactly that.
+Lottie has carried out the analysis of song lyrics and how they have gradually changed over the many years.
 The evil intent of The Grinch is perfectly offset with the well-intentioned, but loyal dog Max, so the audience never turns against the villain, even in the darkest moment of the burglary.
 This is timed with the awakening of Cindy Lou, who was born without feet, and the viewers are given a slight hope of compassion, even from the smallest of dark hearts.

 How the Grinch Stole Christmas! is a classic example of how unique animation with the jagged landscape and the outrageous Seuss props, combined with a magnificent script, can totally hypnotize the viewing audience.
 There has never been anything like it, and probably never will be again.
 I love this version of the Grinch, it was damn near perfect and impossible to duplicate.
 Even the great Ron Howard failed miserably in trying to do so.